cubeapm/docs/docs/Installation/02_configure/02_configure.md

 # Comma separated list of email ids of users to be given sysadmin privilege.
 auth.sys-admins=

+# Allow authentication over HTTP.
+By default, CubeAPM sets secure attribute on cookies so the cookies are sent only over HTTPS.
+auth.cookie.insecure=false

 # Comma separated list of all nodes in the cluster, e.g., 10.0.0.1,10.0.0.2,10.0.0.3.
 Leave empty for single node operation.
 cluster.peers=